I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 She also says that not long after coming out to her parents, she effectively re-closeted herself.
 The path after coming out, at times, can be as difficult as the path towards the decision to come out, and it seems in Sundstrom's case, she was no exception.
 It wasn't until she began working for Lush and the launch of their Trans Rights are Human Rights campaign, launched in conjunction with the National Center for Transgender Equality and the Canadian Centre for Gender and Sexual Diversity, helped her realize that she could live publicly as a trans woman.

-These sorts of statistics are incredibly frightening, and make me wonder about why, for too many people in today's world, someone identifying as transgender is still a problem.
+These sorts of statistics are incredibly frightening, and they make me wonder why, for too many people in today's world, someone identifying as transgender is still a problem.

 Canadian comic Colin Mochrie came up with a great analogy when he was initially working through his own child's coming out as transgender.
 He said while he and his wife were both concerned for her safety, he wondered somehow if the kid they had known for years had somehow just vanished.
 He noted, according to CBC, that he quickly realized that Kinley was the exact same kid "with a different coat on."